-The cheapest flight to Turku you can get by boooking 21 days before departure.
+For the cheapest flights to Turku book 21 days before departure.

 The most popular airlines on the route Gdansk - Turku: Wizz Air (W6), SAS (SK), LOT (LO).

-The cheapest flights you can book on the route Lech Walesa (GDN) - Turku Airport (TKU).
+The cheapest flights are on the route Lech Walesa (GDN) - Turku Airport (TKU).

 Direct flights last about 1h 30min.

 Direct flights are available 7 days a week.

 Direct flights: Wizz Air (W6).